RES current activities

 - Atlante at the Technological Institute of the Canary Islands (ITC)

 This computing power is available to public reserarch, based on activity calls.
-Activity call is continuously open and the evaluation is every three months.
+Activity call is continuously open and the evaluation is every four months.
 The duration for activities is limited to 4 months.
 Larger activities should divide the work in 4 months period.

 The Access Committee is the only that evaluates the received activities.
 It is constituted by four members: